50 Radical Acts of Self Care For Strong College Students

 There was a time when I hated self care.

 I’ve broken this list into categories according to the 7 dimensions of wellness.
 Some of them will be obvious.
 Some won’t.
-Some will be easier to try.
-Some won’t.
+Some will be easier to implement.
+Some will take a bit more time and patience.

 How many of these radical acts of self care do you incorporate into your routine?